PresiyanaBB/oop-uni/README.md

 Helper classes for homeworks and projects in FMI.

 ## Currently added:
-1. DynamicIntArray -> for dynamic arrays containing int   //TODO: make with templates
+1. DynamicIntArray -> dynamic arrays only with int   //TODO: make with templates
+2. Stack and Queue -> dynamic with templates